banrovegrie/Nostradamus/README.md

 **Low Positive Correlations**

-A low positive correlation usually means that the stock and the environmental factor in consideration is independent of each other.
+A low positive correlation usually means that the stock and the environmental factor in consideration are independent of each other.

 Consider **XOM** and **Agricultural Methane Emissions**.